Shreya14150/Unified-Scheduling-System/README.md

 7.Custom Classes and Data Models:
 Custom classes like Job, Patient, Order, Driver, and Agent are integral to the project.
 These classes often include fields for attributes like name, status, priority, and availability, and they support the business logic tied to each scheduling scenario.

+8.ArrayList:
+Used to store dynamic, ordered collections like the list of jobs in the Cloud Job Scheduler and the list of match rounds in the Sports Match Scheduler.
+It allows easy addition, indexed access, and preserves insertion order.
+Ideal for situations where the number of items isn't fixed in advance.